-The High Performance team consists of both a men’s and women’s National Squad, Development Squad, and Youth Development Squad.
-The National and Development Squads operate on a bi-annual cycle, with the current cycle ending in 2018.
-The Youth Development Squad operates on a yearly cycle, consisting of bowlers who placed in the top 4 for the Junior and Under 25 disciplines of the Canadian Youth Championships.
+The High Performance Program consists of both a men’s and women’s National Squad, Development Squad, and Youth Squad.
+The National and Development Squads operate on a bi-annual cycle.
+The Youth Squad operates on a yearly cycle, consisting of bowlers who placed in the top 4 for the Under 18 and Under 25 disciplines of the Canadian Youth Championships.
 For more information, click here.

 The members of the National Squad are required to adhere to a minimum standard of training and competition.
 These athletes commit to a physiological training program designed to improve basic aerobic capacity, core strength and balance.
 Additionally, National Squad athletes are expected to practice their technical and tactical skills on a consistent basis through regular year-round training.

-National Squad athletes are also expected to compete annually in at least one National Championship, playdown process leading to a National Championship, or another high level competition event approved in advance by the Performance Director.
+National Squad athletes are also expected to compete annually in at least one National Championship, playdown process leading to a National Championship, or another high level competition event approved in advance by the National Coach.
 National Championships are defined, for Canada, as competing in at least one of the following championships:

 If the athlete is not a resident in Canada, they are required to attend an equivalent competition in their country of residence.
-This competition is to be confirmed with, and approved by the Performance Director.
+This competition is to be confirmed with, and approved by the National Coach.